-We arrived at Portland airport quite late; but, had arranged accomodations at the convenient Hyatt Place Portland Airport/Cascade Station hotel (about 1 mile away from the aiport just off the main road).
+We arrived at Portland airport quite late; but, had arranged accommodations at the convenient Hyatt Place Portland Airport/Cascade Station hotel (about 1 mile away from the airport just off the main road).
 It was good with breakfast provided.
 In the morning, we visited the old down town section of Portland for a few hours before beginning our coastal adventure.

 Astoria is a pleasant drive from Portland.
-Clementine's B&B was wonderful.
-Walking in this minature city of 10K people gave us the chance to see lovely victorian homes.
+Clementine's B&B was wonderful (but their website seems to have closed).
+Walking in this miniature city of 10K people gave us the chance to see lovely victorian homes.
 The next day, drove half an hour to Cannon Beach.

 Our next stop was Cannon Beach which is only a half hour from Astoria.
 It is touted as the 7th best beach in the world & maybe it is.
 The town is mostly a single hi-way strip of modern & coordinated buildings well suited to a tourist's taste.
 Cafes, coffee shops & art galleries abound.
 The beach is wonderful and a range of accommodations near/on the beach are available.
 For most, this may be the ideal Oregon Coast destination. (see Cannon Beach Haystack Rock above)